 Another way to promote agility is the creation and implementation of a comprehensive “flexibility first” infrastructure and architecture plan.
 Many companies are equipping their plans with virtualization strategies that include public clouds, private clouds, hybrid clouds, and software defined data centers.

-These strategies allow new images and applications to be quickly spun up anywhere within the infrastructure instead of the slower model of building hosts.
-Similarly, Gartner advocates for the use of a bimodal IT approach that allows the organization to split itself in two modes of IT – one traditional and one agile – until it has the capacity to move entirely to the agile mode.
+These agile strategies allow new images and applications to be quickly spun up anywhere within the IT infrastructure instead of the slower model of building hosts.
+Similarly, Gartner advocates for the use of a bimodal IT approach that allows the organization to split itself in two modes of IT – one traditional and one agile – until it has the capacity to move entirely to the agile IT management mode.

 Each company’s strategic approach will require its own unique plan that takes into account the organization’s objectives, size, structure, and needs.

-Quick acceleration in IT also requires continuous improvement to help identify areas of any system that are not working well and make corrections to eliminate bottlenecks and waste.
+Quick acceleration in agile IT management also requires continuous improvement to help identify areas of any system that are not working well and make corrections to eliminate bottlenecks and waste.
 Since continuous improvement is an ongoing effort, each improvement builds on the last and creates exponential efficiency.

 IT is tasked with equipping the organization with the right systems and infrastructure to be able to respond to changing business demands effectively at every turn.
-Only by maximizing agility will IT leaders be able to keep pace with multiple challenges and implement the best technology solutions.
+Only by maximizing team agility will IT leaders be able to keep pace with multiple challenges and implement the best technology solutions.
 Using the simple model of stop, change direction, and accelerate can help IT leaders empower their teams and their organizations to successfully engage with the constant change in our world.